 - Dr. Alka Sapat, School of Public Administration, Florida Atlantic University

-- Dr. Ann-Margaret Esnard, School of Urban and Regional Planning, Florida Atlantic University
+- Dr. Ann-Margaret Esnard, Public Management and Policy, Georgia State University

 This research focuses on Haitian diaspora groups and their networks within the U.S. and transnationally to understand their role in fostering disaster resilience and recovery after the 2010 Haiti earthquake.
 We focus on two main questions:

 - How do diaspora groups influence long-term post-disaster recovery and resilience through transnational advocacy efforts?